ceramicnetwork/js-ceramic/docs-src/architecture/state-management.md

 `RunningState` implements interface `RunningStateLike`.
 It is beneficial for us to have the same interface across few semantically different classes.
 While `RunningState` represents, sorry for a tautology, a _running_ state, in some cases we want to provide a snapshot of a document state at a certain time or commit.
 This is achieved in `SnapshotState`.
 It can not be updated.

 We also have `StateLink`  implementing `RunningStateLike`.
 Its initial state is set on construction time.
 It can be updated, and update only changes local state.
 It can be subscribed to, and this actually triggers subscription to another upstream Observable (returned from `Repository#updates$` in production case).
-This way we achieve behavior outlined in Subscriptions section, while maintaining single responsibility for the entity. `StateLink` maintains state local to Doctype.
+This way we achieve behavior outlined in Subscriptions section, while maintaining single responsibility for the entity. `StateLink` maintains state local to Stream.
 The upstream observable handles Repository-specific logic.

 ![Running State Hierarchy](media://state-management/running-state-hierarchy.png)